Frequently Asked Career Questions

 - Joint-degree students who complete an internship in another program.

 - Students who have worked on a full-time, professional basis (internships not included) for a minimum of four years, prior to enrollment at SIPA, in a field relevant to their concentration and career goals.

-To request a waiver, complete the Internship Waiver Form available online under Forms or pick up a hard copy in Room 420.
+To request a waiver, complete the Internship & Professional Development Waiver form.
 Submit the form and required supporting documents (specified in the waiver form) to the CAC.

 Please note that if you waive the internship requirement you will not be awarded any internship credits.

 Students who meet any of the following criteria may be eligible to waive Professional Development: